OpenSource-For-Freedom/CYBER_OPS/README.md

 #                                            ***Overview***

-###       As a Linux System and Security Engineer it's you must pursue Security and
-###  creativity.
-In the development of this repository, we want to include all facets of Kernal Hardening,
+###       In the development of this repository, we want to include all facets of Kernal Hardening,
 ###         Penetration testing and OS Security for Debian Linux Systems and not forget our root.

 This document outlines the **pre-release activities** that need to be completed before we finalize the project release.
 These tasks are designed to reinforce the system's security posture, improve performance, and streamline user management.